Bran Stark: A Game of Thrones

 In A Game of Thrones (1996), Bran accidentally sees Queen Cersei Lannister and her twin brother Ser Jaime having sex; whereupon he is pushed from the window by Jaime to keep the incest a secret, but he survives in a coma.
-Although it is speculated by some characters that Jamie and Cersei pushed Bran, there were no public accusations made against the crown.
+Although it is speculated by some characters that Jaime and Cersei pushed Bran, there were no public accusations made against the crown.
 While Bran remains unconscious, a fire is set at an opposite tower as a distraction while an attempt is made on his life.
 Catelyn, who has remained with Bran while Robb takes care of the fire, is able to delay the assassin long enough for Bran's direwolf, Summer, to kill him.
 Senseless, Bran dreams of his falling from the tower and of a three-eyed crow that offers to teach him to fly.
 With the crow's guidance, Bran wakes; but having been crippled by the fall, he is unable to walk.
 Thereafter he relies on the giant simpleton Hodor to move around, and a harness designed by Tyrion Lannister to ride a horse.
 When Robb rides south to relieve Ned's arrest in King's Landing, Bran becomes the acting Lord of Winterfell.

 A Clash of Kings

 1998's A Clash of Kings finds Robb named King in the North, and Bran, as Robb's heir, rules Winterfell in his brother's absence.
-When Theon Greyjoy betrays the Starks and captures Winterfell; Bran and Rickon escape, aided by the wildling Osha.
+When Theon Greyjoy betrays the Starks and captures Winterfell, Bran and Rickon escape, aided by the wildling Osha.
 To hide his failure, Theon has two other children murdered and proclaims them to be Bran and Rickon.
-Theon himself is betrayed by Ramsay Snow, the bastard son of Roose Bolton.
 Having been hiding in the crypts of Winterfell, Bran and his companions emerge to find the castle in ruins.
 They come upon a mortally wounded Maester Luwin, who advises their traveling party to split.
 Osha takes Rickon in the direction of White Harbor, while Bran, Hodor, Meera, and Jojen Reed set off north to seek the three-eyed crow.
 Meanwhile, Bran has slowly accepted the veracity of his dreams, and his ability to psychically inhabit Summer, which makes him a type of skin-changer known as a warg.